michaelgrosner/tribeca/README.md

     3) `okcoin` - Websocket.Ensure the OKCoin-specific properties have been set with your correct account information.
 Production environment only.

+    4) `bitfinex` REST API only.
+Ensure the Bitfinex-specific properties have been filled out.
+REST API is not suitable to millisecond latency trading.
+Production environment only.

     4) `null` - Test in-memory exchange.
 No exchange-specific config needed.

   * TRIBECA_MODE